daoc-info/using_llms/README.md

 The theory behind next word prediction with n-grams is based on [Markov chains](https://en.wikipedia.org/wiki/Markov_chain).
 The main hypothesis is that the probability of some event happening, depends exclusively on the state from the previous event.
 In this case the previous event is seeing the first n-1 words off an n-gram, and the event we want to predict is seeing the n<sup>th</sup> word.
 In the example, the previous event is the words "I am", and the event to predict is whether we will have "crazy" or "smart".
 Markov chains is a simplification to such a complex problem, so it is not perfect at all, but it works nicely in practice.

-If you are interested in learning how to build a simple Generative Language Model using n-grams, check [this Google Colab](ngram-glm-sample.ipynb).
+If you are interested in learning how to build a simple Generative Language Model using n-grams, check [this Google Colab notebook](ngram-glm-sample.ipynb).

+So far so good.
+It's been very simple and comprehensible I hope, but real world models are quite a complex stuff, so we need more.
+The next step in building language models is quite a big one: Word Embeddings, to extract the meaning of words, and neural networks to process and build the models.

+## Word Embeddings

+A language model works with words, but words on themselves are not easily manageable.
+It would be a lot better if we could work with numbers.
+The next step then is to give words a numerical representation and meaning.

+For doing this we use high dimensional vectors that we put into a matrix that will represent our dictionary.
+Each word will have a position in the matrix, and it's meaning will be given by the vector values.
+The closer the meaning of two words, the closer their vector values.

+This meaning is given according to the context of the word throughout the text, so, the dataset used to build the word embedding has a big influence here.

+...What???...

+Ok.
+Let's go for a little example